-How the Bowel Works - Bladder Bowel Community The bowel is part of our digestive system and it works to digest the food we eat, absorb the goodness and nutrients into our blood stream, then process and expel the waste that the body cannot use
+How does the Bowel System Work? | Bladder Bowel Community Our digestive system breaks down the food we eat, absorbs the goodness and nutrients into our blood stream, then prepares and expels the waste that the body cannot use A vital part of this system is the bowel, which is made up of the small and large intestines

 Bowel disorders: symptoms, types, causes treatment Bowel disorders affect the organs in the lower gastrointestinal tract In this article, learn about the different types of bowel disorder, their causes and symptoms, and how to treat them